 Daily exercise can help you sleep better at night, but not necessarily if you’re hitting the gym late at night.
 Try to schedule your workouts in the morning so you get the benefits of exercise all day long but the adrenaline of your workout doesn’t keep you up all night.

-If you repeatedly feel tired after a night’s rest, it’s possible that you could suffer from sleep apnea, a condition where you stop breathing several times during the night and as a result, your body keeps waking you up.
-See your doctor and find out if you need to go to a sleep lab to be tested.
-Advances in the treatment protocol, CPAP technology, have resulted in smaller, quieter and more comfortable devices.
+If you repeatedly feel tired after a night’s rest, it’s possible that you could be deficient in certain vitamins, your body not properly absorbing certain nutrients or you could be suffering from sleep apnea, a condition where you stop breathing several times during the night and as a result.

-The worst thing you can do if you struggle with sleep issues is to panic or amp up your stress level by freaking out.
-Yes, you might be a walking zombie the next day.
 Try to dial down your sleep stress and calm yourself with some kind words like “I’ve got this.”
 Or, “there’s always coffee tomorrow.”
-Having a sense of humor and keeping perspective about your sleep challenges can actually help you sleep better.
+Having a sense of humor and keeping a perspective about your sleep challenges can actually help you sleep better.
 And sleeping better makes everything better.